jsinkers/notes/_notebooks/comp_sys/03_tutorial_2.md

   - time synchronisation: NTP (Network time protocol)
   - network management; collating log files and modifying device behaviour: SNMP (Simple network management protocol)
+  - remote: telnet
 6. Consider an e-commerce site that wants to keep a purchase record for each of its customers.
 Describe how this can be done with cookies.
+- user makes HTTP GET request to website a.com
+- a.com responds with HTTP response with Set-Cookie: field
+-
 7. Consider the following string of ASCII characters that were captured by Wireshark when the browser sent an HTTP GET message (i.e., this is the actual content of an HTTP GET message).
 The characters $\langle cr\rangle\langle lf\rangle$ are